Potsdam Declaration: Leaflets and radio broadcasts

 The declaration was released to the press in Potsdam on the evening of July 26 and was simultaneously transmitted to the Office of War Information (OWI) in Washington.
 By 5:00 p.m.
 Washington time, OWI's West Coast transmitters, aimed at the Japanese home islands, were broadcasting the text in English, and two hours later they began broadcasting it in Japanese.
 The declaration was never transmitted to the Japanese government by diplomatic channels, one reason being that the State Department did not want the United States to be seen as suing for peace.
 The Japanese ambassador to Moscow reacted to the news by calling the declaration "a big scare-bomb directed against us".
-American bombers dropped over 3 million leaflets describing the declaration over Japan, despite the fact that picking up enemy propaganda leaflets and listening to foreign radio broadcasts was illegal in Japan.
+American bombers dropped over 3 million leaflets describing the declaration over Japan, despite the fact that picking up enemy propaganda leaflets and listening to foreign radio broadcasts was unlawful in Japan.

 The initial English radio transmission was received in Japan by the Foreign Ministry, Dōmei News Agency, the Imperial Army, and the Imperial Navy.
 It was translated into Japanese by Takeso Shimoda of the Treaty Division of the Foreign Ministry.
 An internal discussion in the Foreign Ministry concluded that acceptance was unavoidable, but there was still room for negotiation.
 "Remaining silent is prudent; the news media should be instructed to print it without any comments."